francdomain/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. a script that creates a file
 8. a script that writes into a file
 9. a script that duplicates the last line of a file
+10. a script that deletes all the regular files (not the directories) with .js